Sarasota–Bradenton International Airport

-Sarasota–Bradenton International Airport is a public use international airport located within three jurisdictions: Sarasota County, the city limits of Sarasota, and Manatee County, all in the U.S. state of Florida.
+Sarasota–Bradenton International Airport is a public use international airport located within three jurisdictions: Sarasota County, the city limits of Sarasota, and Manatee County, the city limits of Bradenton all in the U.S. state of Florida.
 Owned by the Sarasota Manatee Airport Authority, it is 3 miles north of Downtown Sarasota and 6 miles south of Bradenton.

 History

 Origins

 Before the Sarasota-Bradenton Airport was built, both Sarasota and Bradenton had their own airfields: Bradenton's Bradenton Airport and Sarasota's Lowe Field.
-Bradenton Airport was established somewhere between 1935 and 1937 being abandoned at an unknown point during World War 2.
+Bradenton Airport was located on the southeast corner of 9th Street and 13th Avenue (near LECOM Park) established somewhere between 1935 and 1937 being abandoned at an unknown point during World War 2.
 Lowe Field was dedicated on January 12, 1929 and ended up opening on March 12.
 It was Sarasota's first municipal airport, located on 160 acre of land west of what was then Oriente Avenue, which is now known as Beneva Road, and north of Fruitville Road.
 National Airlines began flying out of the airfield on August 4, 1937.
 Flights were often canceled because the landing strip got too wet to land on, which led to National Airlines leaving later that year after Sarasota could not pay for building concrete runways.
 During World War II, Lowe Field was used by the Civil Air Patrol.
 After the war, most civilian operations at Lowe Field went to the Sarasota-Bradenton Airport, with the exception of student pilots, mosquito control programs, and crop dusters.
 The airport continued operating until 1961 when the owner sold the land.

 The airport was considered a replacement for Lowe Field's poor conditions and low capacity.
 Construction on the Sarasota-Bradenton Airport started in 1939 and opened the following year with CCC and WPA assistance at a cost of $1 million.
 In May 1941, the Sarasota Manatee Airport Authority was created.